rklyz/MyRice/.github/README.md

 Change to your wall location at awesome.theme.theme

+Choose your /home disk in awesome.signals.disk. ex. /dev/sda2

-You might wanna put your city name inside awesome.signals.weather
+Put your city name inside awesome.signals.weather

 </details>